Taleo ATS Resume Guide: Prescreening, Forms & Formatting

 • Single column only.
 No sidebars, no two-column layouts, no text boxes.

 • No text boxes.
-Text boxes are floating objects in Word's document model.
-Taleo frequently skips them entirely or reads them out of sequence.
+Text boxes are floating objects in Word's document model and create unnecessary extraction risk.

 • No graphics or images.
-Logos, headshots, icons, and decorative elements are not parsed and can disrupt surrounding text extraction.
+Logos, headshots, icons, and decorative elements do not help the application record and can interfere with clean text extraction.

 Section Headers